-The Company currently bases its headquarters in Plainview, Long Island, NY and maintains an office in Manhattan, NY.
-Reporting to the Board of Directors, corporate officers of the Company include the President and Chief Executive Officer ("CEO"), Chief Financial Officer ("CFO"), Chief Operating Officer ("COO"), and Vice President of Finance and Treasurer.
+The Company currently bases its headquarters in Plainview, Long Island, NY pursuant to a lease which expires in September, 2022.
+We also maintain an office in Manhattan, NY until May 31, 2020.
+Reporting to the Board of Directors, corporate officers of the Company include the President and Chief Executive Officer ("CEO"), Co-Chief Financial Officer and Secretary, Chief Operating Officer ("COO"), and Co-Chief Financial Officer and Treasurer.